Barcode: Use

 Barcodes are also used in some kinds of non-contact 1D and 2D position sensors.
 A series of barcodes are used in some kinds of absolute 1D linear encoder.
 The barcodes are packed close enough together that the reader always has one or two barcodes in its field of view.
 As a kind of fiducial marker, the relative position of the barcode in the field of view of the reader gives incremental precise positioning, in some cases with sub-pixel resolution.
 The data decoded from the barcode gives the absolute coarse position.
-An "address carpet", such as Howell's binary pattern and the Anoto dot pattern, is a 2D barcode designed so that a reader, even though only a tiny portion of the complete carpet is in the field of view of the reader, can find its absolute X,Y position and rotation in the carpet.
+An "address carpet", used in digital paper, such as Howell's binary pattern and the Anoto dot pattern, is a 2D barcode designed so that a reader, even though only a tiny portion of the complete carpet is in the field of view of the reader, can find its absolute X, Y position and rotation in the carpet.

-2D barcodes can embed a hyperlink to a web page.
-A mobile device with an inbuilt camera might be used to read the pattern and browse the linked website, which can help a shopper find the best price for an item in the vicinity.
+Matrix codes can embed a hyperlink to a web page.
+A mobile device with a built-in camera might be used to read the pattern and browse the linked website, which can help a shopper find the best price for an item in the vicinity.
 Since 2005, airlines use an IATA-standard 2D barcode on boarding passes (Bar Coded Boarding Pass (BCBP)), and since 2008 2D barcodes sent to mobile phones enable electronic boarding passes.

 Some applications for barcodes have fallen out of use.
 In the 1970s and 1980s, software source code was occasionally encoded in a barcode and printed on paper (Cauzin Softstrip and Paperbyte are barcode symbologies specifically designed for this application), and the 1991 Barcode Battler computer game system used any standard barcode to generate combat statistics.

 Artists have used barcodes in art, such as Scott Blake's Barcode Jesus, as part of the post-modernism movement.